TechAriel/fabric-data-engineer-DP700/README.md

   Built a lakehouse, ingested CSV data, converted it to Delta tables, and queried using SQL and Power Query.

+- **06 – Delta Tables in Spark:**

+  Created managed and external Delta tables, implemented versioning, ran SQL queries, and built a streaming data pipeline using Spark.

 ---
 ## Skills Demonstrated